Carolus Wrede

-Baron Carl Gustaf Garibaldi Fabian "Carolus" Wrede af Elimä (27 December 1860 — 15 May 1927) was a Finnish industrialist.
+Baron Carl Gustaf Garibaldi Fabian "Carolus" Wrede af Elimä (27 December 1860 – 15 May 1927) was a Finnish industrialist.

 Wrede studied five grades in Turku and in 1881 started his career at Hackman & Co. in Viipuri.
 After a short entrepreneurship period in 1884–1887 he returned to the company to lead Sorsakoski sawmill in Leppävirta.
 During Wrede's leadership the portfolio moved from timber to cutlery.

 In 1902 Wrede bought Lehtoniemi Shipyard.

 Wrede moved to Turku in 1906 and became manager of Åbo Jernmanufaktur and Åbo Waggonfabrik.
 In 1922–1924 he managed shipbuilder Ab Crichton and insurance company Sampo.

 Early years

 Wrede was born in Kaarina, close to Turku in a large family as one of the youngest children.
 His parents were major, Baron Wilhelm Otto Casper David Wrede af Elimä and countess Hedvig Johanna Wilhelmina Gustava née Armfelt.
+He was a member of the Finnish-Swede Wrede family.
 Carolus was still young when his father died.
 He studied five grades in Swedish-speaking classical school in Turku in 1873–1880.